5 Minutes Prep - 2 Hour Interactive Lesson!

 The Christmas story below is geared for literacy and low beginner ELL students.
 It is adapted from Callan’s Canadian Holidays for Low Beginner ESL, but is suitable for use in America as well.
 Further low beginner exercises on Christmas, with pictures, are found in that book.
 An audio CD and cloze exercise are also available.
 (For free material for mid-beginner or intermediate level, check out my blog post on Christmas from last year, here.
 Or why not try a jigsaw lesson for Christmas?
 Check out Callan's Holiday Jigsaws.)

-In an absolute beginner ESL or literacy level English language learning class, you may spend some time focusing on classroom verbs such as listen, speak, read, write, sit down, open, turn on, turn off etc., as well as classroom nouns, such as chair, desk, table, board, etc. Isn’t a word search a great way to reinforce this new vocabulary students have spent considerable time working with?
-It can be, but watch out for the direction words are written in.
+This activity is made for an absolute beginner ESL or literacy level English language learning class, focusing on classroom verbs such as listen, speak, read, write, sit down, open, turn on, turn off etc., as well as classroom nouns, such as chair, desk, table, board, etc. A word search is a great way to reinforce this new vocabulary, but watch out for the direction words are written in.